On this page

 The "Dirty Reserve" Mentality

-I never treat my down-tube bottle as my primary drinking source.
-It is consistently my "reserve" bottle.
+I never treat my down-tube bottle as my primary drinking source under any circumstances.
+It is consistently my dirty reserve bottle.

-Logic dictates that you should drink from your clean, cockpit-mounted bottles first.
-When those are empty, find a safe spot to stop, swap the bottles, and use a clean rag to wipe down the threads before you take a sip.
+Logic dictates that you should drink from your clean cockpit-mounted bottles first.
+When those are empty, find a safe spot to stop and manually swap the bottles.
+Use a clean rag to wipe down the threads of the dirty bottle before you even attempt to take a sip.

 Related Read